FlorinTulba/Pic2Sym/ReadMe.md

 The resulted grid has **square cells** and *the symbols are preprocessed* to fit such cells by widening them all.
 Therefore the **output is simply a new image**, and cannot be saved as a char table in html or as a text file, like in similar applications.
 Console output is also ruled out, first because there are only a couple of font sizes available and secondly, because consoles usually provide only 16 colors.

+**Version 1.0**
+- provides a set of simple operations involved in the image approximation workflow
+- generates ***prettier results*** using *small, bold symbols and for images with large mild\-texture regions with clear and long contours*

 - - -